-Land navigation is considered sufficiently important that 4 units are dedicated to it.
+Land navigation is considered sufficiently important that 8 units are dedicated to it.
 These are deliberately spread across the course with some repetition.
-Likewise, three units are dedicated observation skills and search tactics, again spread through the course with some repetition.
+Likewise, four units cover observation skills and search tactics, again spread through the course with some repetition.
 This repetition of material is by design.
+The course material can be reorganized, and each unit list as dependencies all of the units that are expected to have been already covered prior to that unit as an aid to reorganization.